Bhaskers-Blu-Org2/MCW-Optimized-architecture/Whiteboard design session/WDS trainer guide - Optimized architecture.md

 2. Setup geo-replication of the Azure SQL database to another Azure region

-3. Migrate Web API tier to use VM Scale Set instead of individual VMs
+3. Migrate Web API tier to use VM Scale Set instead of individual VMs:

     a.
 Determine appropriate VM size